-Why would you want to see the Google Results from a custom location?
+Why would you want to see the Google Results from custom geolocations?

 This easy trick can save you hours of having to navigate through a sea of VPN’s and pay-wall restricted tools to see Google’s search engine results page (SERP) as if you are viewing from a completely different location!

-Many people are unaware of some of the fantastic tools that Google has integrated with Google Chrome.
-From being able to inspect elements to SEO & page-speed audits Google Chrome has plenty to offer in helping us growing our understanding of Search Engine Optimisation and giving useful insights in to how to improve how our websites work in the modern, competitive era of responsive designs and well optimised content!
+Many people are unaware of some of the fantastic tools that Google has integrated within Google Chrome Developer Tools.
+From being able to inspect elements to SEO & page-speed audits Google Chrome has plenty to offer in helping us growing our understanding of Search Engine Optimisation and giving useful insights towards improving how our websites work in the modern, competitive era of responsive designs and well-optimised content!

 Step 1 – Opening a Google Chrome Incognito Window